falloutxAY/digitaltwin-retail/README.md

 # Structure
 - Ontology: DTDL mode
-- Overview: Explaination of the modelling
+- Overview: Explaination of the modelling.
+See powerpoint in the folder.
 ![Retail ADT model](Overview/RetailModelExample.png)

 # References